pydantic/pydantic/docs/blog/pydantic-v2.md

 > virtually all data has an intuitive representation as a string (e.g. `repr()` and `str()`), therefore
 > a custom rule is required: only `str`, `bytes` and `bytearray` are valid as inputs to string fields.

+Some examples of what that means in practice:

 | Field Type | Input                   | Single & Intuitive R. | data Loss        | Result  |
 |------------|-------------------------|-----------------------|------------------|---------|
 | `int`      | `"123"`                 | :material-check:      | :material-close: | Convert |